confidential-containers/guest-components/docs/ccv1_image_security_design.md

 ## Image signing

-There are multiple image signing and verification protocols/solutions in the field, so an extensible modular architecture should be implemented to support them.
+There are multiple image signing and verification protocols/solutions in the field.

-The owner needs to specify the `scheme` field in the image security [policy file](https://github.com/confidential-containers/image-rs/blob/main/docs/ccv1_image_security_design.md#policy) distributed to image-rs. when verifying the signature, image-rs can select the appropriate scheme for signature verification according to this field.
+The signing scheme is specified by `type` field by the owner of the image security [policy file](https://github.com/confidential-containers/image-rs/blob/main/docs/ccv1_image_security_design.md#policy) distributed to image-rs.

+when verifying the signature, image-rs can select the appropriate scheme for signature verification according to this field.

 In CC V1, we start by supporting the [Red Hat simple signing format](https://www.redhat.com/en/blog/container-image-signing).